 She has a broad spectrum of abilities and experience.
 She helped shoot and design the book covers for “Rock to Riches: Build Your Business the Rock & Roll Way” by Chapman and Silber and‚ “Equinox” by Nora Charles.
 She has been involved in fashion and model photography, head shots for musicians and even senior pictures for soon-to-be graduates.
 She is often called upon by local businesses to photograph vacation rentals and cabins, many published on multiple website throughout Idyllwild and the surrounding areas.

 In addition to photographing sporting, social and civic events, Jenny has captured compelling night scenes involving armed gunmen, drug pushers, wildfires and over-the-side car accidents.
-Winning their confidence, Jenny has accompanied Palm Springs and Hemet city police officers multiple times on their nightly rounds, and is a regular at incidents with Idyllwild Fire Protection District and Cal Fire/Riverside County Fire officials.
+Winning their confidence, Jenny has accompanied officers from the Palm Springs Police Department, Hemet City Police Department, and the California Highway Patrol multiple times on their nightly rounds, and is a regular at incidents with Idyllwild Fire Protection District and Cal Fire/Riverside County Fire officials.